Vasileia-Apostolou/Beauty_Bounty/README.md

 - **Carousel Slide**

 In the future, I would like to add a carousel slider to display makeup looks and ideas to inspire the page visitors.

+- **Categories**

+In the future, I would like to add a navbar dropdown menu where by the users can see products based on their categories.

+- **Best Sellers**

+In the future, I would like to add a "Best Sellers" navbar item where by it will display the best selling products of Beauty Bounty.

+- **NEW**

+In the future, I would like to add a "New" navbar item where by it will display the all the new products that were added in Beauty Bounty.

 ## Technologies Used